 Drag, Moment and L/D and in general for the prediction of flight characteristics and various speeds (VNE, VA, Vso, etc).

-- Also included is a DVD with 3800 photos of the construction phases of the various Piuma, many photos of the completed and flying Piuma and some videos in flight.
+- Also included is a DVD with 3800 photos of the construction phases of the various Piuma, many photos of the completed and flying Piuma and some in-flight videos, videos which are always visible on Youtube and Facebook (see the links at

-The construction time is estimated at about 900 hours, having the metal parts made by a workshop.
+The construction time can be estimated at around 900 hours, having the metal parts made in a workshop.